jhobel85/RuntimeDiagToolkit/RELEASING.md

-# Release & Packaging Guide
+# Release & Packaging Guide - Manual steps todo locally

 This document describes how to build, package, and release DiagnosticsToolkit to GitHub Packages.